deepinnothing/deepinnothing.github.io/documentation/unreal-engine/google-play-games-services/docs/features/saved-games.md

     ![](../assets/HandleSavedGameConflicts.png)

+!!! info
+    The above approach is only reasonable if your conflict policy is __`RESOLUTION_POLICY_MANUAL`__.
+Other policies resolve conflicts automatically.

 ### Modify saved games

 If you want to merge data from multiple saved games or modify an existing Snapshot to save to the server as the resolved final version, follow these steps: